humberto-ortiz/megaprobe-lab/content/israel.md

 ### Week 12: (4-8/Apr)
  - Many evaluations this week also :'(, worked mostly on preparing a bioinformatics presentation that aids in explaining Mutual's Heuristic Pairwise Alignment algorithm implementation.
- - Was corrected by profesor need to parse Velvelt's lastgraph file (that is to say it's De-Bruijn graph), not the fasta/fastq file.
+ - Was corrected by professor need to parse Velvelt's LastGraph file (that is to say it's De-Bruijn graph), not the fasta/fastq file.
  - Good news everyone!
-Found a lastgraph parser in writen Ruby.
+Found a LastGraph parser in written Ruby.
 Bad news everyone!
 I don't understand ruby. :{
  - Tried to ran Mutual but The Hulk(server) is down.
  - To do:
     - Turn to Velvet/Oases De-Bruijn parser.